pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 * Using `slice_field` and `distinct_field` together is not yet tested

-* Floating-point fields are not officially supported (they may work but we haven't really tested them yet)
+* Floating-point fields are not officially supported (they may work but we haven't really tested them thoroughly enough)

 * Script fields are not yet supported